madzae/Openstreetmap-Autocomplete/README.md

 Google Maps autocomplete, but with Openstreetmap.

-This address autocomplete feature is using Komoot's Photon API.
+Powered by Komoot's Photon API.